 4. Strong verbal and written communication skills in order to address diverse/large audiences.

 5. Must be assigned to a status of 0.5 FTE or higher.

 6. Demonstrated working knowledge of regulatory practices required.

-7. Certification as a Clinical Research Professional (SOCRA) or Clinical Research Coordinator (ACRP) required.
+7. Certification as a Clinical Research Professional (SOCRA) or Clinical Research Coordinator (ACRP) strongly preferred.

 8. Proficient in using advanced Excel formulas like VLOOKUP and COUNTIF/IF